Why It’s Important to Talk About Spending Over the Holidays

 The holidays can be a time of great joy — or a time of great stress.
 For many families, one of the biggest stresses of the holidays has to do with finances.

-Many people feel pressure during the holidays to spend more money than they can afford on gifts, travel, parties and other kinds of entertainment.
+In this year already marked by COVID-19-related financial stress, many people feel added pressure during the holidays to spend more money than they can afford.
 According to a survey conducted by LendingTree, six out of 10 Americans dread the holidays because of extra spending and three-quarters say they feel pressured to buy gifts for family members and friends.

 Communicate Openly and Honestly